stannard95/java-project/README.md

 # java-project

 Go into src, then framework.

-All java work is there
+All java work is there to be viewed.